SKim0523/Project-1-Simon/README.md

 ## **User Stories**

 ### Game Start
-1. A user will click the "Start" button in the middle of the game board to start the game.
+1. A user will click the Start button in on top of the game board to start the game.
-2. Once the Start button is clicked, the four buttons of the game board  will  take color in order with an associated tone: (clockwise order) Red >> Blue >> Yellow >> Green
-3. Once the Start button is clicked, the window below the start button will display 0, which indicated the rounds played.
+2. Once the Start button is clicked, the window in the middle of the game board will display 0, which indicates the rounds played.

 ### Game Play
 1. The game board first lights one of the buttons and sounds a tone.
 (Button selection by the game board is random) A player is expected to repeat after the game board by clicking the same button.